jasl/vibe_photos_v3/AI_AUDIT_REPORT.md

 This audit consolidates the state of every Vibe Photos document from the perspective of a coding AI preparing to ship features.

 ## 1. Overall Verdict
-- **Readiness:** ✅ Documentation set is now aligned with coding-AI workflows.
+- **Readiness:** ✅ Documentation synchronized—follow the documented dependency notes and search stack guidance when coding.
 - **Coverage:** Core topics (requirements, design, dependencies, quality gates) are documented with actionable detail.
 - **Remaining watchpoints:** See Section 4 for items that still require vigilance when implementing.